Changes in the status of wildlife species at risk

 Related indicators

-The Species at risk population trends indicator tracks population trends for wildlife species at risk that are listed under the Species at Risk Act.
+The Species at risk population trends indicator shows whether population and distribution trends of species at risk that are listed under the Species at Risk Act are consistent with recovery or management objectives

-The General status of wild species indicator reports extinction risks across a broad set of species and provides an indication of the overall state of biodiversity in Canada.
+The General status of wild species indicator reports extinction risks across a broad set of species and can reveal early signs of trouble before species reach a critical condition.

 The Canadian species index indicator tracks average population trends for vertebrate species in Canada and is a good proxy measure of overall biodiversity trends.